Rubelium/leburc-website/README.md

 # Getting Started

 - Bootstrapped with [Create React App (TypeScript)](https://create-react-app.dev/docs/adding-typescript/).
-- Uses [Yarn](https://yarnpkg.com/) as a package manager.
+- Uses [Yarn](https://yarnpkg.com/) as the package manager.
 - Uses the latest [Node.js](https://nodejs.org/en/) LTS version.

 ## Available Scripts

 ### `yarn start`

-- Runs the app in the development mode.
+- Runs the application in development mode.
   - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-  - The page will automatically reload if you make edits.
+  - Page will automatically reload if you make edits.

 ### `yarn build`

-- Builds the app for production to the `build` folder.
+- Builds the application for production to the `build` folder.
-- It correctly bundles React in production mode and optimizes the build for the best performance.
+- Correctly bundles React in production mode and optimizes build for best performance.
-- The build is minified and the filenames include the hashes.
+- Build is minified and filenames include the hashes.
 - Application is now ready to be deployed.

 ### `yarn predeploy`

-- Pre-deploy for deploying app to GitHub Pages.
+- Pre-deploy for deploying application to GitHub Pages.

 ### `yarn deploy`

-- Deploy the app to GitHub Pages.
+- Deploy the application to GitHub Pages.
 - You can access the app [here](https://rubelium.github.io/floorToTheFour-website/).

 ### `yarn test`

-- Launches the test runner in the interactive watch mode.
+- Launches the test runner in interactive watch mode.

 ### `yarn lint` or `yarn lint:fix`